 PUT: Updates an item.
 Returns 200 OK.

 These methods act on Resources, such as Patient or Appointment, which generally have a 1:1 relationship with Open Dental database tables.
 These methods frequently correspond to CRUD commands that get sent to the database such as Select, Insert, or Update.
-But it's more complicated than that, of course.
 Many methods will result in multiple database commands.
 A failure should return an explanation of why it failed.
 If a field is not included in a PUT (update), then it will not change the original field in the database.